-is the share of all children under age 18 living in families where no parent has regular, full-time, year-round employment.
-For children living in single-parent families, this means that the resident parent did not work at least 35 hours per week, at least 50 weeks in the 12 months prior to the survey.
-For children living in married-couple families, this means that neither parent worked at least 35 hours per week, at least 50 weeks in the 12 months prior to the survey.
-Children living with neither parent are also listed as not having secure parental employment because those children are likely to be economically vulnerable.
-The 2013 estimate for this measure should not be compared with estimates prior to 2008 because of substantial changes made to the 2008 American Community Survey questions on labor force participation and number of weeks worked.
-SOURCE: U.S. Census Bureau, American Community Survey.
+EMPLOYMENT is the share of all children under age 18 living in families where no parent has regular, full-time, year-round employment.
+For children living in single-parent families, this means the resident parent did not work at least 35 hours per week for at least 50 weeks in the 12 months prior to the survey.
+For children living in married-couple families, this means neither parent worked at least 35 hours per week for at least 50 weeks in the 12 months before the survey.
+Children living with neither parent are also listed as not having secure parental employment because they are likely to be economically vulnerable.